chili-publish/grafx-documentation/docs/CHILI-GraFx/users/creation/index.md

 If a user does not receive the invitation email (e.g. due to a spam filter) or forgets about the email for some time and the link expires, the user can gain access to GraFx through the following process:

-- Go to chiligrafx .com
+- Go to chiligrafx.com
 - Enter his email address
 - Click on "Forgot password?"
-- <A Password reset email will be sent to the user>
+- A Password reset email will be sent to the user
 - Click on the password reset email link and set a new password
 - Authenticate normally